ChallengerColorado/OrionDown/Manual/Orion-Manual.typ

 Due to internal malfunctions and equipment damage, the life support configuration files may become corrupted.
-When this happens, it is necessary for the astronaught to reconfirm the crew settings through the digital control panel.
+When this happens, it is necessary for the astronaut to reconfirm the crew settings through the digital control panel.

 #ins